afinemax/Astron_2024/README.md

 - Expected RA, Dec: 289.91, 86.06 (deg)
 - Observing Cadence: Typically ~07:00-10:00, 11:00-15:00 (UTC) Monday to Friday (I have to be physically in the telescope
 - Total of around 200 hours on target.
 Stopped observing around the 16th of July.
 </details>

+### Suggestions For Future Work:
+- Have the camras mastodon bot post "good" candidates from fetch
+	- Send as an email to myself, and Tammo, others as well
+- Add a poster outside of the Camras Telescope to include its FRB research
+- Try 3d DBscan clustering, taking into account the brightness of the detection (right now its time, and DM)
+- Try out Transientx over PRESTO for the pipeline for speed
+- Have Desktop application to click to start program on Mercurius for ease of use
+- Auto stop when storage has less then 20 gb left
+- update FRB.cat file to be in `.key` format
+- Write a comprehensive observation log, including durations, headers, and clustering info
+- When there is a 'hyper-active' FRB, have a camras team try to take many hours of data - I will commute from Amsterdam for this.

 ### TODO list: